johnsiilver/boutique/docs/README.md

 ## One line summary

-Boutique is an immutable data store with subscriptions to field changes.
+Boutique is an immutable state store with subscriptions to field changes.

 ## The long summary

-Boutique provides a data store for storing immutable data.
+Boutique provides a state store for storing immutable data.
 This allows data retrieved from the store to be used without providing synchronization even as changes are made to data in the store by other go-routines.